NMDL-MSU/Tutorials/Module_4_Sequence_Alignment.md

 ### Alignment of reads to reference

 HISAT2 (hierarchical indexing for spliced alignment of transcripts) is an alignment program for mapping next-generation sequencing reads.
-This method have been described in [Nature Protocols](https://www.ncbi.nlm.nih.gov/pubmed/27560171).
+This method has been described in [Nature Protocols](https://www.ncbi.nlm.nih.gov/pubmed/27560171).
 We will run the alignment per animal using a master script.
-To ensure the jobs finish in the time allocated we will use eight cores.
+To ensure the jobs finish in the time allocated, we will use eight cores.

 There are several options available for HISAT2, go to the [HISAT2 mannual](https://ccb.jhu.edu/software/hisat2/manual.shtml) to view all available options.

-In this tutorial we are aligning Illimina paired end reads, from fastq files, that have strand specific information.
+In this tutorial, we are aligning Illumina paired-end reads, from fastq files, that have strand-specific information.
 The options selected are:

 > `-q` refering to fastq files
 > `--phred33` input qualities are ASCII chars equal to phred33 quality scores (Illumina)
 > `--rna-strandness RF` specifies the strand-specific information as `R` first strand (or reverse complement)
 > and `F` the second strand (or transcript)
 > `--met-stderr` saves the metrics report to the "standard error" output file
 > `--dta-cufflinks` report strand inforamation for every spliced alignment (XS:A[+-])
 > `-p 8` parallel search threads, in this case 8
 > `-x` basename of the index for the reference genome
 > `-1` mate 1 fastq file
 > `-2` mate 2 fastq file
 > `-U` single mates (unpaired reads) fastq file
 > `-S` name for output sam file

 ```bash
 nano $HOME/RNAseq_Pipeline/hisat2_align_reads.sh